malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

+# MADDY NEXT TIME YOU OPEN THE APP SET THE CLOCK SCREEN TO LIKE 11PM AND 5MINS

-At the moment, when the saved time is reached, when the user tries to access the 'clock' it navigates them to the Start page.
+At the moment, when the saved time is reached (between then and midnight), when the user tries to access the 'clock' it navigates them to the start-worry-time page.
-Once the time is working, the redirection needs to also be added to the homepage.
+The redirection also needs to also be added to the homepage, but only when other elements are in place

-- Timer added to list screen
+Timer has been added to list screen which then has a home button when it is done.
+The timer now needs to take the saved duration from the clock screen and use this.

-- When timer finishes, navigate to appropraite cleared/not cleared screen and delete any remaining worries
+- If person clears all of their worries, navigate to appropraite cleared screen and delete any remaining worries.
 - Add edge case for if a user does not input any worries at all

 # Good to Do